 Melvin was preceded in death by his parents Charles and Bernice, his wife Billie, and his brothers Billy and Danny.
 He is survived by his daughter Melene (Cary) Bourm, son Jim (Lynne) Swegle, daughter Marion (Brian) Hedin.
 Survivors also include six grandchildren, twelve great grandchildren, and numerous friends and relatives.
 Melvin loved to joke, tease, and laugh.
 He will be deeply missed by all.
 At his request, there will be no services.
 His funeral arrangements are being handled by Linde Price Funeral Service of Sequim, WA.

-To plant a tree in memory of Melvin Charles Swegle, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Melvin Charles Swegle, please visit our floral store.